HenryQuan/HabitApp/docs/diary_henry.md

 ~~~
 # /02/2020
 ~~~

+# 21/02/2020
+Today, I was mainly focused on the one minute timer.
+The animation is quite smooth and it supports dark mode as well.
+There aren't many screens and if possible, I want to make it as clean as possible.
+Pushing everything to the limit.

 # 20/02/2020
 ## WoWs Info
 I want to take a break from WoWs Info.
 Charge or not, this is a hard question.